 You will be assigned a teaching mentor who will meet with you throughout the semester as needed and observe and submit a written observation report to the GSO.
 The observation will include a written summary of the lesson, your teaching style, and how you manage the classroom.
-These observations are important for the job market.
+These observations are important for the job market and should be included in your portfolio.
 Mentor groups for the lecture courses may decide to plan regular meetings to discuss grade-norming, topics for discussion sections, and student progress.
 If you are teaching a 200-level course, you may wish to meet to discuss aspects of pedagogy that are relevant to the particular needs of the instructors; topics could include facilitating successful class discussions, teaching a common a text, responding effectively to student work, etc.